 Travis, meanwhile, had stood up when Sean turned around.
 Sean couldn’t have seen it since he was facing Travis, but I’d noticed that Travis’ dewclaws–the claws with the poison–had extended from his palms by the time Sean landed.

 Haley had said that Travis had never liked Sean when they were dating.
-He had little choice but remember the police investigation Sean’s family had brought down on them when Haley ended their relationship.
+He had little choice but to remember the police investigation Sean’s family had brought down on them when Haley ended their relationship.

 She’d poisoned him with her own dewclaw when he’d tried to push her to go further than she wanted physically.